klailatimad/spotify-data-pipeline/README.md

 # Spotify Simulation Data Pipeline (Local)

 This project simulates a Spotify-like batch data pipeline using real track metadata and synthetic user activity.
-It's built fully locally using Python, PostgreSQL (via Docker), dbt for modeling, and Streamlit for interactive dashboards.
+It runs entirely locally using Python, PostgreSQL (via Docker), dbt for modeling, Airflow for orchestration, and Streamlit for interactive dashboards.

 ---